dribnet/purvs/README.md

 ## MDDN 242 2021 Assignment 2

-### Thu 22 Apr
+### Sun 25 Apr

-This was an experiment with trying to use the WebGl 3D renderer with this system.
-Unfortunately, some strange lines from the ends of the letters to the origin appeared (the other red lines around the letters are intentional), so I think this idea is a bust.
-It was well worth a try though
+I have functionalised the drawing of the lines, including the drawing of the points as part of it.

+sketch.js uses a variant version of the parameters, holding the points in a single array.